egorvdovenko/qr-itsupport-websocket/README.md

 ## Description

-This project is a websocket service for QR IT Support.
+This project is a websocket service for IT support.
 It allows for real-time communication between the IT support team and the users.

 ## Installation